Can a CEO Work 8 Hours a Week? Yes, and Here’s How I Did It…

 Sure, I was the CEO of my own wealth management firm, but that doesn’t mean I could come and go as I pleased.
 If I wasn’t in the office, what would my clients think?
 Was my team even capable of running everything in my absence?
 What if something went wrong?

 It took me a while to realize I was consumed with limiting beliefs.
-Fortunately, a few amazing entrepreneurs and thought leaders that made me realize the error of my ways.
+Fortunately, a few amazing entrepreneurs and thought leaders made me realize the error of my ways.

 First, I read Tim Ferris’ book The 4-Hour Workweek and realized what was possible.
 Using the strategies in his book, I could reduce my time in the office significantly, right?